 Alcohol dependence can occur progressively, sometimes developing over many years.
 Although this is not always the case.

 People experience a strong need to continue drinking despite the consequences for the drinker and those around him or her.
+This can impact families and loved ones as much as the problem drinker.
 Untreated, alcoholism has serious effects on a person’s long term health, relationships and career and can lead to premature death.

-Due to the extreme health risks associated with abrupt withdrawal from alcohol, medically supervised withdrawal is necessary.
+Due to the extreme health risks associated with abrupt withdrawal from heavy alcohol consumption, medically supervised withdrawal is necessary.
 The Buttery Private provides advice about seeking medical treatment prior to entering The Buttery Private.